CBR0MS/Theory_Site/README.md

-# Theory_Site
+# Theory Site

-Code for Critical Theory Site
+The beginnings of a website I developed in the fall of 2017 for an art history class I was taking.